Loading

 Bernhard Kott

-“Every day I’m inspired by my colleagues and our customers,” says Bernhard Kott, Chief Sustainability Officer at Symrise.
+“Every day I’m inspired by my colleagues and our customers,” says Bernhard Kott, Senior Vice President Corporate Communications.
 “Working with them to create amazing solutions, explore new ideas and challenge the status quo is one of the best things about my role.
 The challenge of optimizing commercial performance and delivering great taste is something our global teams embrace.
 I find the teamwork here brings out the best in everyone; it refuels the imagination, and means we can go the extra mile to delight consumers and customers.”